rbe051/pebiGridding/README.txt

 Voronoi-2D contains several functions for generating unstructured Voronoi grids (or Pebi grids) in MRST (http://www.sintef.no/MRST).
-The main focus on this software is the construction of Pebi grids conforming to faults, fractures or other geological structures.
+The main focus of this software is the construction of Pebi grids conforming to faults, fractures or other geological structures.

 Voronoi-2D supports two different types of structures.
 For the first structure type one wants cell edges to follow the structure.
 For the second type, one wants cell centroids to follow the structure.
-In Voronoi-2D is the first type of structure is exclusively called for faults and the second type for wells.
+In Voronoi-2D is the first type of structure is exclusively called for faults, and the second type for wells.

 Voronoi-2D contains the following functions